 Now, we're seeing just how paper-thin the American commitment to Afghan women's rights truly was.
 While American leaders continue to pal around with profoundly sexist governments, including notorious human rights abuser Saudi Arabia, the women who worked so hard in the service of Afghanistan's future are facing a return to a misogynist authoritarian regime, where feminists are enemy number one, members of minority groups are bracing themselves for violence and girls' futures are foreclosed upon from birth.

-"I'm going to say -- really -- shame on you," Afghan women's rights Mahbouba Seraj told a newscaster in mid-August.
+"I'm going to say -- really -- shame on you," Afghan women's rights Mahbouba Seraj told a newscaster for NPR in mid-August.
 "I'm going to say to the whole world: shame on you."

 Fawzia Koofi is one of the brave feminists who risked literal life and limb to fight for women and girls under the Taliban regime and to improve her country afterward.
 Koofi, a target of multiple Taliban assassination attempts, worked to secretly educate girls in her community before serving in parliament from 2005 to 2019 and then headed to peace talks with the Taliban in anticipation of the American withdrawal.